dathho/GreenRC/README.md

 Assigns are required on the Boss RC600 for functionality.
 Place the MEMORY99A.RCO and MEMORY98A.RC0 on your looper and copy their Assigns to other locations...
-Maybe the SYSTEMXX.RCO to get prefs...
-TRK FX selection doesn't work with these but MODE 2&3 have all you need if you use the MEM Pedal settings.

     MEMORY90X.RCO IS FOR
     SAMPLING TESTING AND SETTING EFFECTS.
-    Little else will wrok.
+    Little else will work when that PHRASE is loaded.

     Once you are happy with the chain and settings save 90 and copy the effects  to the phrase(es) you want.